-Withdrawal symptoms of alcohol abuse are severe anxiety attacks.
-The Anxiety and Depression Association of America describes anxiety attacks as “ abrupt onset of intense fear and discomfort that reaches a peak within minutes.
-Recovering addicts experience anxiety attacks because they finally being forced to confront their problems in a sober state.
+Withdrawal symptoms of alcohol abuse include severe anxiety attacks.
+The Anxiety and Depression Association of America describes anxiety attacks as “ abrupt onset of intense fear and discomfort that reaches a peak within minutes.”
+Recovering addicts experience anxiety attacks because they’re finally being forced to confront their problems in a sober state.
 Henceforth, leads to deep levels of depression and loneliness.
-In the end withdrawal symptoms of alcohol cause an alcoholic to relapse.
+In the end, withdrawal symptoms of alcohol can often cause an alcoholic to relapse.

-With this in mind, we believe a daily schedule is the best solution for a recovering addict.
-This is the best solution because it keeps people active.
-At the same time, a daily schedule leaves little room for patients to get down and depressed.
+With this in mind, we believe a daily schedule is the best solution for an addict in recovery.
+This is the best solution because it keeps people active, as well as a daily schedule leaves little room for patients to get down and depressed.

 Creating A Schedule Helps Create New Habits

 Drug and alcohol relapse is a vicious cycle.
 The best way to combat bad habits that lead to addiction is to create new habits.
 Therefore, we recommend recovering addicts create a daily routine schedule with positive healthy habits.
-A great place to start is with a daily routine, and midday schedule and a tight schedule.
+A great place to start is with a morning routine, an afternoon schedule, and a tight evening routine.
 In the process, the recovering addict can rebuild their life how they want it.
-At the same time, a person struggling with substance can integrate more positive decisions in their life.
+At the same time, a person struggling with substance abuse can integrate more positive decisions in their life.

 Creating A Schedule Helps People in Drug and Alcohol Recovery Reclaim Their Lives

-As we all know, no one anything until they own themselves.
-The first part of owing ones-self is to take ownership of time.
-By taking control of time an individual can control what they do with themselves.
+The first part of owing ones-self is to take ownership of their time.
+By taking control of time, an individual can control what they do with themselves.
 Which means they are practicing the mental discipline to achieve their goals through a daily routine.
-Making a schedule is the best way to see the future, today.
-Daily routines schedules also create stability.
+Making a schedule is the best way to ensure a positive outcome of the future.
+Daily routines schedules help create stability.